Steve Bannon likely to be deposed by Jan. 6 committee, Rep. Lofgren says - NewsBreak

 ( The Hill ) – Rep. Zoe Lofgren (D-Calif.), a member of the House select committee investigating the Jan.
 6, 2021, Capitol riot, said on Sunday that former Trump White House chief strategist Stephen Bannon will likely testify before the panel.

-During Lofgren’s appearance on CNN’s “State of the Union” on Sunday, host Jake Tapper asked her whether Bannon will testify before the committee.
+During Lofgren’s appearance on CNN’s “State of the Union” on Sunday, host Jake Tapper asked her whether Bannon will testify before the committee.2 exotic dancers sue Portland strip club for discrimination

 “We have wanted him to testify,” she said, citing a letter from Bannon’s lawyer the committee received around midnight.